dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 module.exports = Encore.getWebpackConfig();
 ```

 The configuration above uses two assets: `main.js` and `global.scss`.
-Let's create a new directory called `assets` in the project root, and there we will need to create two subdirectories: `js` and `css`.
+So in the directory `assets` in the project root, let's create two subdirectories: `js` and `css`.
 Inside these subdirectories, let's create the `main.js` and `global.scss` files.
 We will populate them further in the tutorial.
 After that, we will have the following substructure:

 * `./assets/js/main.js`
 * `./assets/css/global.scss`